 4. Money, money, money

 Money: the subject we all love to hate.
 Don’t forget that your UCAS application will need to be paid for.

-For entry in 2016, UCAS charge £12 per single choice, or £23 for between two and five applications.
+UCAS charge an application fee.
 If you’re applying alone this can be paid online, or your school or college may ask for your payment so they can supply UCAS with one lump sum.
 However you chose to pay, make sure you factor the cash into your budget; you don’t want to miss your deadline over the cost of a meal out with your mates!